 - 1 ounce roasted or raw cashew nuts (halves or whole)

-- Garnishes: herbs (cilantro), diced green onion (stem portion), optional lime wedges, peppercorns
+- Garnishes – cilantro or other herbs, diced green onion (stem portion), optional lime wedges, peppercorns

-- Prep your produce: Clean the spinach and sprouts/microgreens, peel and dice mango and peppers, etc. Place greens, mango, and peppers in a large serving bowl.
+- Place greens, optional microgreens, mango, celery and peppers in another large serving bowl.

-- In a small bowl, mix the paleo mayo or plain yogurt with chutney, curry powder, pinch of sea salt and black pepper, and lime juice.
+- In a small bowl, mix the plain yogurt, chutney, lime juice, curry powder, salt and black pepper.
 Taste and adjust spices to your liking.
-If you are using a thick Greek yogurt, you might want to mix in 2 tsp or so of olive oil to thin it out.
+If using a thick Greek yogurt, mix in about 2 teaspoons olive oil to thin it out.

-- Next spoon the curry chutney sauce over the chicken and toss all together.
-You can use as much or as little sauce as you’d like.
-Adjust as needed.
-Save extra sauce in sealed jar in fridge for later (meal prep option).
+- Next spoon the curry chutney sauce over the chicken and mix together.
+Use as much or as little sauce as desired.
+Save extra sauce in a sealed jar in the fridge.

-- Place your chicken salad mix on top of the bed of spinach, sprouts, mango, and peppers (jalapeños).
-Garnish with cashews, herbs, onion, lime wedges, peppercorns, and any extra sauce you’d like.
+- Place the chicken salad mix on top of the salad mix.
+Garnish with cashews, herbs, onion, lime wedges, peppercorns, and more extra sauce, if desired.